News | Sign Up | A LEVER FOR SCALE

 State General Fund Appropriations: Growing

-Texas Governor Greg Abbott signed the state’s fiscal 2024-2025 biennial budget on June 18.
+In June of 2023, Texas’ governor signed the state’s fiscal 2024-2025 biennial budget.
 The budget approved by the legislative conference committee provides $321.3 billion in all funds over the biennium, an increase of 5.95 percent from the 2022-2023 biennium.
 The budget allocates $144 billion in general revenue funds over the biennium, an increase of 10.5 percent over the 2022-2023 biennium; general revenue -dedicated funds decrease 14.8 percent to $6.8 billion.3

 • Property Taxes: $2,242 per capita